LETTERS TO FACILITIES

 Download: FREE Adobe Acrobat® Reader™ to view PDF files located on this site.

-Q14.2.
-12-Step Facilitation: A 12-step program is a support group made up of people who share the same addiction.
+Q15.2.
+12-step facilitation: A 12-step program is a support group made up of people who share the same addiction.
 The “12 steps” refer to the steps recovering addicts must take to overcome their addiction as part of this program.
 Attendees at group meetings share their experiences, challenges, successes and failures, and provide peer support for each other.

-Q14.13.
-Relapse Prevention: A cognitive behavioral therapy developed for the treatment of problem drinking and adapted later for cocaine addicts.
+Q15.13.
+Relapse prevention: A cognitive behavioral therapy developed for the treatment of problem drinking and adapted later for cocaine addicts.
 Cognitive behavioral strategies are based on the theory that learning processes play a critical role in the development of maladaptive behavioral patterns.
 Individuals learn to identify and correct problematic behaviors.
 Relapse prevention encompasses several cognitive behavioral strategies that facilitate abstinence as well as provide help for people who experience relapse.

-Q14.14.
-Computerized Substance Abuse Treatment/Telemedicine: Computer or web-based interactive, structured, substance abuse treatment program to support the assessment, intervention, treatment, or continuing care of clients.
+Q15.14.
+Telemedicine/telehealth (including internet, web, mobile, and desktop programs): Computer or web-based interactive, structured, substance abuse treatment program to support the assessment, intervention, treatment, or continuing care of clients.

-Q22.8.
-IHS/Tribal/Urban (ITU) Funds: Direct funds from the Indian Health Service.
+Q23.8.
+IHS/Tribal/Urban (ITU) funds: Direct funds from the Indian Health Service.
 They consist of tribal funds through "638 contracts" (named after the public law under which they were authorized) and/or urban funds through federal Title 5 grants.
 These funds are considered part of the Indian health care system and can be used for programs that provide behavioral health services as well as for programs that provide other health-related services.

-Q24.
+Q25.
 Transitional Housing or Halfway House: Housing for individuals recovering from substance abuse that is designed to provide a drug- and alcohol-free living environment and appropriate support services to facilitate movement to independent living.
 Such housing includes transitional living, sober houses, sober living, recovery houses, and 3/4 houses.